ReliefApplications/hot-dashboard/README.md

 // components takes precedence over default styles.
 ```

-Import required React Bootstrap components within ```src/App.js``` file or your custom component files:
+Import required React Bootstrap components within ```src/Home.js``` file or your custom component files:

 ```js
 import { Navbar, Jumbotron, Button } from 'react-bootstrap';
 ```

 Now you are ready to use the imported React Bootstrap components within your component hierarchy defined in the render method.
-Here is an example [`App.js`](https://gist.githubusercontent.com/gaearon/85d8c067f6af1e56277c82d19fd4da7b/raw/6158dd991b67284e9fc8d70b9d973efe87659d72/App.js) redone using React Bootstrap.
+Here is an example [`Home.js`](https://gist.githubusercontent.com/gaearon/85d8c067f6af1e56277c82d19fd4da7b/raw/6158dd991b67284e9fc8d70b9d973efe87659d72/Home.js) redone using React Bootstrap.

 ### Using a Custom Theme

 Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).<br>
-We suggest the following approach:
+We suggest the following Homeroach:

 * Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
 * Add the necessary build steps to tweak the theme, and publish your package on npm.
-* Install your own theme npm package as a dependency of your app.
+* Install your own theme npm package as a dependency of your Home.

-Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.
+Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-Home-aa9ffb88165) that follows these steps.

 ## Adding Flow

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.
+Recent versions of [Flow](http://flowtype.org/) work with Create React Home projects out of the box.

-To add Flow to a Create React App project, follow these steps:
+To add Flow to a Create React Home project, follow these steps:

 1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
 2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.
 3. Run `npm run flow init` (or `yarn flow init`) to create a [`.flowconfig` file](https://flowtype.org/docs/advanced-configuration.html) in the root directory.
-4. Add `// @flow` to any files you want to type check (for example, to `src/App.js`).
+4. Add `// @flow` to any files you want to type check (for example, to `src/Home.js`).

 Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
 You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
-In the future we plan to integrate it into Create React App even more closely.
+In the future we plan to integrate it into Create React Home even more closely.

 To learn more about Flow, check out [its documentation](https://flowtype.org/).

 ## Adding a Router

-Create React App doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/) is the most popular one.
+Create React Home doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/) is the most popular one.

 To add it, run: